The battle over climate change is boiling over on the home front

-Local leaders say reducing the carbon pollution associated with buildings, the source of 12.3 percent of U.S. greenhouse gas emissions, is the only way they can meet their 2050 zero-emission goals to curb climate change.
+Local leaders say reducing the carbon and methane pollution associated with buildings, the source of 12.3 percent of U.S. greenhouse gas emissions, is the only way they can meet their 2050 zero-emission goals to curb climate change.

-But the American Gas Association, a trade group, is campaigning in statehouses across the country to prohibit the new local ordinances.
+But the American Gas Association, a trade group, and its members are campaigning in statehouses across the country to prohibit the new local ordinances.
 Four states last year adopted such laws, and this year similar legislation has been introduced in 12 more.

-“Logically the natural gas industry does not want to see its business end so it’s doing what it can to keep natural gas in the utility grid mix,” said Marta Schantz senior vice president of the Urban Land Institute’s center for building performance.
+“Logically the natural gas industry does not want to see its business end, so it’s doing what it can to keep natural gas in the utility grid mix,” said Marta Schantz, senior vice president of the Urban Land Institute’s Center for Building Performance.
 “But long term, if cities are serious about their climate goals, electric buildings are inevitable.”

-The issue started heating up in July 2019, when Berkeley, Calif. became the first city in the nation to ban natural gas hook-ups in new construction or substantially renovated structures.
+The issue started heating up in July 2019, when Berkeley, Calif., became the first city in the nation to ban natural gas hookups in new construction or substantially renovated structures.
 Natural gas is marketed as the “clean” fossil fuel because when burned it produces about 30 percent less carbon dioxide than oil and 45 percent less than coal.
 The ordinance passed unanimously.

 Since then, municipalities across the country have followed suit.
 In California alone, 42 municipalities, including San Francisco, changed their building codes to make natural gas use impossible or difficult.
 Denver’s Office of Climate Action, Sustainability and Resiliency endorsed a plan that calls for newly built homes and buildings to be mostly electrified by 2027.
 In Colorado, Boulder changed its building code and imposed a maximum energy use per square foot on new residential construction of 3,000 square feet or larger, effectively leaving little room for gas.

-The state of Washington is also at the forefront of this campaign.
+The state of Washington also is at the forefront of this campaign.
 Gov. Jay Inslee (D) has backed a bill that would phase out the gas utility service and give local governments the authority to set more stringent energy standards than the state code.
 On Feb.
-1, the Seattle city council voted unanimously to restrict natural gas use in new commercial buildings and multi-family homes higher than three stories.
+1, the Seattle City Council voted unanimously to restrict natural gas use in new commercial buildings and multifamily homes higher than three stories.
 Puget Sound Energy, which distributes both gas and electricity to Washington customers, says it is “fuel neutral” and set an “aspirational goal” of being carbon neutral for its gas sales by 2045.
-Mary E. Kipp, the firm’s chief executive, said “climate change is an existential threat that cannot be ignored.”
+Mary E. Kipp, the firm’s chief executive, said that “climate change is an existential threat that cannot be ignored.”

 Most of the gas industry, however, is fighting back.

-Southern California Gas, one of the biggest distributors in the country, set up a group called Californians for Balanced Energy Solutions with a web site that makes no mention of the gas company or the group’s industry links.
-In the Pacific northwest, a group of gas and pipeline companies put up $1 million to establish another front group called Partnership for Energy Progress.
-The group’s web site lists other backers, including pipefitters and steel workers’ unions, farmers and energy intensive businesses.
+Southern California Gas, one of the biggest distributors in the country, set up a group called Californians for Balanced Energy Solutions with a website that makes no mention of the gas company or the group’s industry links.
+In the Pacific Northwest, a group of gas and pipeline companies put up $1 million to establish another front group called Partnership for Energy Progress.
+The group’s website lists other backers, including pipe fitters and steelworkers’ unions, farmers and energy- intensive businesses.
 “Natural gas is the cleanest fossil fuel and provides reliable and affordable energy whenever it’s needed,” it says.

-The AGA says it doesn’t engage in lobbying, but it has provided its members with a myriad of supportive documents, which say that electricity and construction costs will increase in the new building requirements.
+The AGA says it doesn’t engage in lobbying, but it has provided its members with myriad supportive documents, which say that electricity and construction costs will increase in the new building requirements.

 So far, laws to protect natural gas use have been adopted in Arizona, Louisiana, Oklahoma and Tennessee.
 Similar laws have been proposed in Texas, Florida, Georgia, Iowa, Kansas, Missouri, Pennsylvania, Utah, Indiana, Arkansas, Kentucky and Mississippi.